-More recently I have developed an interest in educational systems that include individuals with intellectual disabilities in settings with traditional students.
-Some of my research examines the complex challenges faced by individuals with intellectual disabilities, and I am particularly invested in the development of interventions and best practices that promote successful inclusion of individuals with intellectual disabilities in every facet of society.
-Other work examines the ways in which inclusion affects the academic, social, and moral development of traditional students.
+More recently I have developed an interest in educational systems that optimize outcomes for individuals with intellectual disabilities, and in particular have advocated for settings that include students with and without disabilities.
+Some of my research examines the complex challenges faced by individuals with intellectual disabilities, and the development of interventions and best practices that promote successful inclusion of individuals with intellectual disabilities in every facet of society.
+Other work examines the ways in which inclusion affects the academic, social, and moral development of students without disabilities.

 Plotner, T.J., & May, C.P.
 (2017).
 A comparison of the college experience for students with and

 May, C.P., & Hasher, L. (2017).
 Synchrony affects performance for older but not younger